ThomasSteinbinder/TowersOfHanoiAssembly/README.md

 # TowersOfHanoiAssembly
-A simple towers of hanoi game, written in assembly language for an Atmega328P.
+An implementation of the towers of hanoi game, written in assembly language for an Atmega328P (Arduino Uno).

-See the Wiki for full documentation.
+See the Wiki for more documentation.